logicalclocks/logicalclocks.github.io/docs/setup_installation/common/dashboard.md

   </figure>
 </p>

-### Get information about your cluster status in the Console tab
+### Get information about your cluster state in the Console tab
 The console tab display more detailed information about the current state of your cluster.
 If your cluster is running and everything is as planned it will only say "everything is ok".
 But, if something failed, this is where you will find more details about the error.

 <p align="center">